 Part of speech tags are helpful when searching for particular patterns, like SuchAs-style patterns.

-Clusters of semantically related phrases can be build from phrases such as the sentences “Clinton vetoed the bill” and “Bush vetoed the bill,” Both of which suggest Clinton and Bush may be semantically related.
+Clusters of semantically related phrases can be built from phrases such as the sentences “Clinton vetoed the bill” and “Bush vetoed the bill,” Both of which suggest Clinton and Bush may be semantically related.

 This could be done by looking at matches for phrases and the context of those in prefixes and postfixes, or a specified number of words to the left and the right of a phrase in a sentence: